sRoVoN/forecast-app/README.md

 ## 📝 Custom City Logic

+- The app tries to get the user’s **current location** using the browser’s Geolocation API.
 - Users can add **one** custom city using the input field.
 - The city is stored in `sessionStorage` under the key `customCity`.
 - On reload, the custom city will still appear in the city buttons.